 Our credit facility was amended effective May 6, 2020 and contains revised restrictive covenants.
 The revised covenants limit: a) as of the last day of each fiscal quarter, the leverage ratio of consolidated funded indebtedness (minus unrestricted cash) to trailing 12-month consolidated EBITDA (each as defined in the credit facility) must not exceed 4.75 to 1.00 for each fiscal quarter end date through March 31, 2021; 4.25 to 1.00 at June 30, 2021; 3.75 to 1.00 at September 30, 2021; and 3.25 to 1.00 at December 31, 2021 and thereafter; b) the amount of total secured debt to 5% of our total consolidated assets until December 31, 2021, at which time it will revert to 15% of our total consolidated assets; and c) our ability to sell, lease, transfer, or dispose of all or substantially all of total consolidated assets.
 Various interest rate terms were also changed.
 The impact on our interest expense will depend upon our ability to access the commercial paper market, and if so, the degree of that access.
 The amendment also added an anti-cash hoarding provision that limits borrowing if the Company has a consolidated cash balance (as defined in the credit facility) in excess of \$300 million without planned expenditures.
-We were comfortably in compliance with our covenants at the end of the second quarter 2020.
-For more information about the restrictive covenants in our credit facility, see "Our Ability to Access the Commercial Paper Market or Borrow under our Credit Facility" on page 35.
+We were comfortably in compliance with our covenants at the end of the third quarter 2020, and had access to the full \$1.2 billion borrowing capacity under the credit agreement.
+For more information about the restrictive covenants in our credit facility, see "Our Ability to Borrow under our Credit Facility" on page 35.